 We’d grow by selling existing products (pizzas) to new markets (other suburbs).
 Of course, we’d need to advertise in those areas too.
-And there’d be competitor deliveries to think about.
+And there’d be competitors to think about.

-We could also look at selling other food products beyond pizza.
-Say Italian food like pasta and sauces.
+We could also start selling other products beyond pizza.
+For example, pasta and sauces.

 We’d do product development to create these new products and advertise them to existing customers.

-We’d obviously need to make sure they were of an equivalent quality to our pizzas.
+They’d obviously have to be of similar quality to our pizzas.
 But existing customers would get the connection between pizza and other Italian food.
-It’s not too much of a stretch.
+It’s not much of a stretch.

-Other cuisines would be too much of a stretch though.
+Other cuisines might be too much of a stretch though.
 Offering curries or burritos would confuse customers.
-The only way that might work is by going back to market penetration, and using them as pizza topping flavours to improve our existing product range.
+The only way that might work is by going back to market penetration, and using them as pizza toppings to improve our existing product range.

 Finally, as an out of the (pizza) box option, we could push the idea of “Italian cooking” harder.
 We could diversify into new areas.

-What about offering Italian cooking classes for example?
-Or publishing an Italian recipe book?
+We could offer Italian cooking classes, for example.
+Or publish an Italian recipe book.